JulianG/bananatabs/README.md

 ## TO DO:

-* Issue: After a reboot windows have new ids, any window resucitated by chrome will contain a different id than the one it was saved with. it could also have different tabs, ifthe user added/removed tabs after the last time they opened Banana Tabs. should we run banana tabs in the background?
 * Support for Incognito
-* Rename project to Banana Tabs
 * Automate build + compress to upload to Chrome WebStore.
 * Add code to GitHub

 ## DOING:

 * Clean up / refactoring

+## DONE:

 * Proper use of images

-## DONE:
+* Rename project to Banana Tabs

-* Public to Chrome WebStore
+* Publish to Chrome WebStore
 * Manually sort windows - drag and drop
 * Make the thing work
 * Hidden Windows should be gray